Super Mario RPG: Reception and sales

 According to the review aggregrator website Metacritic, it received "generally favorable reviews" with an aggregate rating of 84, and 94% of critics recommend it on OpenCritic.
-As of March 31, 2024, the game has sold 3.31 million copies, with 860,000 sold in Japan, and 2.45 million internationally.
+As of March 31, 2024, the game has sold 3.31 million copies, with 860,000 sold in Japan, and 2.45 million internationally, surpassing the Super Nintendo original's release sales numbers.

 Legacy

 Super Mario RPG appeared on reader-selected "best game of all time" lists, such as 30th at IGN, and critic-selected "best games of all time" lists, such as 26th in Electronic Gaming Monthly.

 Super Mario RPG does not have a direct sequel but it established conventions for its thematic and spiritual successors, the Paper Mario series and Mario & Luigi series.
 Nintendo announced a game titled Super Mario RPG 2 for 64DD, which was renamed Paper Mario before its release on the Nintendo 64.
 Themes shared with the original include the use of Flower Points as a shared party resource instead of each character having their own pool of Magic Points, timed action commands during battles, and the collection of seven stars.

 Fujioka and Maekawa went on to work at AlphaDream and worked on the Mario & Luigi series.
-Yoko Shimomura returned, having composed the soundtrack for every game.
+Yoko Shimomura returned, having composed the soundtrack for every game with the exception of Mario & Luigi: Brothership.
 Mario & Luigi: Superstar Saga features a cameo of Geno in one of the minigames, and the end credits mention Square Enix as the copyright holder of the character; this cameo was removed for the game's Nintendo 3DS remake.

 Various locations and characters from the game appear in the children's book Mario and the Incredible Rescue released by Scholastic in 2006.
 Though his only starring role in a video game was in Super Mario RPG, Masahiro Sakurai added the fan-favorite character Geno as a Mii Fighter costume to the crossover fighting game series Super Smash Bros. as paid downloadable content, attributing his inclusion to his matching arm cannon.
 Super Mario RPG is among the 21 preinstalled games on the Super NES Classic Edition in all regions, released in September 2017.